Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/weekly-reports/2023_08_28_week_report.md

 ## Summary ##
 So here are the summary of how to learn new tools and kicking off a well-planned semester:

 1. Get the Big Picture: Before diving in, I like to get a bird's-eye view of the software.
 Knowing its purpose, understanding its basic interface, and grasping the rationale behind its design can demystify the whole process.
-This foundation helps me face the challenge with confidence.
 A bit of familiarity can help reduce the initial apprehension and face the challenge with confidence.

 2. Learn by Comparing: Relate new tools to ones you already know.
 Drawing parallels between the new and the familiar can be super helpful.
 (Like understanding Rhino by comparing it to Blender.)